Antarctic Books - History - Recommended Titles

 This book has colorful illustrations on nearly every page showing magnificent landscapes and depicting the courage and devotion of these dogs.
 Nowadays huskies as a means of transport have been cruelly disregarded and replaced by cold efficient gas-driven machines.
 The resulting loss of those stoic moments where man could sit and gaze into the wilderness whilst befriended by his loyal and resilient but quiet friend, the husky dog will never return.

 'A unique and inspirational account of a truly remarkable achievement.
 A book full of heart felt emotion, vividly describing life in Antarctica with the dogs.
 Compelling reading'.
 The photographs are evocative and the text both amusing and unusual.
 If only I could have been among those to have shared in this grand adventure.'

-Of Dogs and Men is therefore an attempt to record a lost way of life - a disappearing world, for us to discover.
-It also attempts to explain the deep affection that these men had for their dogs, men who were tough yet wildly sentimental about their close husky friends, surviving the wilderness.
+Of Dogs and Men is an attempt to record a lost way of life - a disappeared world, for us to discover.
+It also attempts to explain the deep affection that these men had for their dogs, men who were tough yet wildly sentimental about their close husky friends.

 Mawson's Will : The Greatest Polar Survival Story Ever Written

 Australian Sir Douglas Mawson chose not to go with Robert Scott to the South Pole in 1911, but instead set out on a less prestigious expedition to chart Antarctica's coastline.
 Mawson set out in a party of three, facing mountains, crevasse-filled glaciers, and 60-mile-per-hour winds.
 Six weeks and 320 miles out, one man fell into a crevasse, along with the tent, most equipment, and all but a week's supply of food.
 After losing his other companion and the dogs, Mawson fought his way back home alone through horrific wind, snow, and cold to leave his own mark in history.
 This resonates far deeper than just an explorer's tale.